liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

 names to the resp. reference target nodes.
 This is interesting because not all attributes of the node object are references.

-The dependents (inverse references, e.g. only direct dependents) are represented by a method:
+The dependents (inverse references, i.e. only direct dependents) are represented by a method:

 .. code:: python